Jakabi107/NodeVS/README.md

 # NodeVS
-A framework for visualising data in Node.js.
+A helping tool for visualising data in Node.js. (unfinished)